Is bubble tea dangerous?

 The biggest drawback of bubble tea: its sugar content

 Milk tea too sweet?
 Indeed, although the presence of the word ‘tea’ suggests a side healthy, the drink is actually a concentrate of sugar!
-A 50 cl glass of bubble tea could contain up to 92 g of sugar1, suggests a study carried out by the University of Singapore!
-That’s about three times more than a 32 cl can of Coca-Cola.
+A 50 cl glass of bubble tea might contain up to 92 g of sugar1, suggests a study carried out by the University of Singapore!
+That’s regarding three times more than a 32 cl can of Coca-Cola.
 So much so that some specialists point out a risk of addiction… It is therefore important to stick to occasional consumption of bubble tea, otherwise you risk damaging your health and, also, gaining weight.

 Good to know: there are no official recommendations regarding the consumption of bubble tea-type drinks.